Niamh Cosgrave: Political career

 She was very briefly a member of Seanad Éireann - after standing unsuccessfully in the Dublin North-Central constituency at the 1997 general election, she was one of eight new senators nominated by the Taoiseach, John Bruton, to the 20th Seanad on 13 June 1997 to replace senators who had been elected to the 28th Dáil.
 After her nomination, the Seanad met only once (on 10 July 1997) before it was dissolved.
 In the 1997 Seanad elections, Cosgrave stood for election on the Labour Panel, but failed to win a seat.

 At the 1999 local elections, Cosgrave was elected to Dublin City Council as a councillor for the Donaghmede electoral ward, which included Donaghmede and Raheny.
 As of 2003, she was secretary of the Fine Gael group on the council.
 She was re-elected in the 2004 local elections, but in July 2005, the Fine Gael party withdrew the party whip from her after she absented herself when Dublin councillors were electing the next Lord Mayor of Dublin, a role for which she had sought the party nomination herself.
-In 2006, sitting as an independent councillor, she voted against Paddy Bourke, the Fine Gael-supported Labour Party candidate for Lord Mayor.
-This produced a tied vote - tied between Bourke and the independent councillor Vincent Jackson - which was resolved in Jackson's favour by drawing names from a hat.
+In 2006, sitting as an Independent councillor, she voted against Paddy Bourke, the Fine Gael–supported Labour Party candidate for Lord Mayor.
+This produced a tied vote - between Bourke and the Independent councillor Vincent Jackson - which was resolved in Jackson's favour by drawing names from a hat.

 In June 2006, it was revealed that Cosgrave had the worst attendance record of any city councillor, with presence at just 17 out of 33 meetings over the preceding two years.
 In September 2007, she was deemed to have resigned her membership of the council for non-attendance, and expelled, having attended no meetings for six months; she was replaced by a co-opted fellow Fine Gael member, Pat Crimmins, who later won election.